subhajitpal1993/Knowledge_Graph/README.md

 <div align="center">
-  <h1>KGSearch</h1>
+  <h1>KG Engine</h1>
 </div>

 ![](kgsearch.gif)

-KGSearch is a minimalist tool for searching and viewing entities in a graph and is dedicated to a local environment.
+KG Engine is a minimalist tool for searching and viewing entities in a graph and is dedicated to a local environment.
 The application provides a Python client with three distinct terminal commands: `add, start, open`.
 The application default proposes to search through the knowledge graph [Countries](https://www.aaai.org/ocs/index.php/SSS/SSS15/paper/view/10257/10026).
 You can explore the borders we must cross to get from one country to another and see how small the 🌍 is.

 ## Installation